ki-preclinical-imaging-and-testing/science_data_kit/README_CONFIG.md

 ## Automatic Configuration
 When you start a Neo4j container through the application, it will automatically create or update the `app/.db_config_auto.yaml` file with the connection details for the container.
 This ensures that the application can connect to the Neo4j instance even if the container's IP address changes.

+## Neo4j Version Selection
+The application allows you to select different Neo4j versions when starting a container.
+This feature is available in the Streamlit interface under the "Neo4j Database" section when the database is not running.

+Available versions include:
+- `latest` - The latest stable version of Neo4j
+- `2025.04` - A specific recent version
+- Various older versions (5.x, 4.x series)

+To use a specific Neo4j version:
+1. Ensure the Neo4j container is not running
+2. Select your desired version from the dropdown menu
+3. Click "Start DBMS" to start a container with the selected version

+Note that changing versions may affect database compatibility.
+It's recommended to export your data before switching to a different version if you have important data in your database.

 ## Neo4j Plugins
 The Neo4j container started by the application comes with the APOC (Awesome Procedures On Cypher) plugin pre-installed and configured.
 APOC provides many useful procedures and functions that extend Neo4j's capabilities, such as: